Chrononauts (game)

 Chrononauts is a family of card games that simulates popular fictional ideas about how time travellers might alter history, drawing on sources like Back to the Future and the short stories collection Travels Through Time.
 The game was designed by Andrew Looney and is published by Looney Labs.
 The original game and a variant each won the Origins Award for Best Traditional Card Game.

 History

 The game was designed by Andrew Looney of Looney Labs in 2000.
 In 2001, Chrononauts won the Origins Award for Best Traditional Card Game of 2000 and Parents' Choice Silver Honors 2001 Games.

 The game's first expansion, Lost Identities was released in 2001.
 In 2004, Looney Labs released Early American Chrononauts (EAC), a prequel version of Chrononauts, and introduced "Gadgets," a new card type.

 The game's second edition was published in 2009.
 The Gore Years expansion set was issued that year also.
 Released on September 11, 2010, Back to the Future: The Card Game variant re-implemented the system to match the movies.
 This variant won 2011 Origins Award for Best Traditional Card Game.
 In 2013, EAC was reprinted.

+A second expansion set The Rest of Row E Expansion was released in 2024.